bazelbuild/rules_python/DEVELOPING.md

 ## Releasing

-Start from a clean checkout at `master`.
+Start from a clean checkout at `main`.

 Before running through the release it's good to run the build and the tests locally, and make sure CI is passing.
 You can also test-drive the commit in an existing Bazel workspace to sanity check functionality.